 Problem Possible cause Remedy Grafana Data is not arriving in the app.
-Visuali- zation is not possi- ble.
-In SIINEOS, the time has not been synchronized with the browser; - or - the in.hub device's pow- er supply was briefly dis- connected and the time setting was lost.
-In SIINEOS, select the System page and go to the Date &amp; time section.
+Visuali- In SIINEOS, the time has not been synchronized with the browser; In SIINEOS, select the System page and go to the Date & time section. zation is not possible. - or - the in.hub device's pow- er supply was briefly dis- connected and the time setting was lost.
 Click on Synchronize time via browser now to synchronize the device's date settings with your computer.
 If the device's power supply is dis- connected, this setting is lost.
 You will then have to synchronize with the browser again.
-The database was cor- rupted due to a sudden loss of power (at the de- vice) while writing.
-In SIINEOS, select the Monitoring page and select Data storage.
-2. Activate the Advanced viewing mode and click on the Mainte-nance button.
-3. In the drop-down list, select Reset VictoriaMetrics database to com- pletely reset the database.
-The in.hub device is no longer respond- ing e g during the Disconnect and connect the device's power supply three times in succes- sion.
-In between, the LEDs on the front must have lit up for at least 5 seconds After 3 unsuccessful boot attempts, the device switches to another boot slot and starts with the usually older version installed in that boot slot.
-All settings are retained. updating process.
-The device cannot be started up even by switching it off and on (disconnect- ing and reconnecting the power supply).
-Signal connections The required I/O unit or required signal is not displayed.
-The I/O unit or signal has not been activated.
-In SIINEOS, select the I/O manage- ment page and open the I/O unit or signal you are looking for.
-2. In the device settings of the I/O unit or in the Signal settings of the signal, set the slider to On .
+The database was cor- rupted due to a sudden In SIINEOS, select the Monitoring page and select Data storage. loss of power (at the device) while writing.
+Activate the Advanced viewing mode and click on the Mainte- nance button.
+In the drop-down list, select Reset VictoriaMetrics database to com- pletely reset the database.
+The in.hub device is no longer responding, e.g. during the - Disconnect and connect the device's power supply three times in succession. updating process.
+The device cannot be started up even by switching it off and on (disconnecting and reconnecting the power supply).
+In between, the LEDs on the front must have lit up for at least 5 seconds.
+After 3 unsuccessful boot attempts, the device switches to another boot slot and starts with the usually older version installed in that boot slot.
+All settings are retained.
+Signal connections The required I/O unit or required signal is The I/O unit or signal has not been activated.
+In SIINEOS, select the I/O manage- ment page and open the I/O unit or signal you are looking for. not displayed.
+In the device settings of the I/O unit or in the Signal settings of the signal, set the slider to On.

 Problem Possible cause Remedy General Enabled On Update You have uploaded a SIINEOS update and the new software version is not being displayed.
 The browser cache still contains an old version of the web interface; - or - the in.hub device is no longer responding.
 First delete your browser cache and refresh the page in your browser.
 If that doesn't work: Switch off the power to the in.hub device and switch it on again after a few seconds.
 Then restart SIINEOS and check the version number on the Overview page.
-Connection prob- lems An error message occurs when open- ing the address http://192.168.123.1.
-A proxy server is config- ured in the browser or system settings in the network settings of your local PC; - or - the firewall of the local PC (Windows firewall) or the firewall of the com- pany network is prevent- ing access to the in.hub device or parts of the in- terface.
+Connection problems An error message occurs when opening the address http://192.168.123.1.
+A proxy server is configured in the browser or system settings in the network settings of your local PC; - or - the firewall of the local PC (Windows firewall) or the firewall of the company network is preventing access to the in.hub device or parts of the interface.
 First, check whether the in.hub device is connected via USB cable and is flashing.
 Make sure that it is a USB cable that also supports a data connection.
-In the proxy-server settings of the system or browser, you or your ad- ministrator must ensure that no proxy server is being used for the IP address 192.168.123.1 so that the browser accesses the connected in.hub device directly.
-Either temporarily disable the use of the proxy server or add the appropriate exception rule for the above-mentioned IP address; or - make sure that the following ports are enabled in the settings of your local system firewall to allow ac- cess to the in.hub device.
-Preparing the IT infrastructure in your own company network [8] Connection prob- lems A firewall rule in SIINEOS is preventing data traffic to and from the SIINEOS device.
-1. Go to the Firewall page and check which action is selected in the rules for both incoming and outgo- ing network traffic.
+In the proxy-server settings of the system or browser, you or your administrator must ensure that no proxy server is being used for the IP address 192.168.123.1 so that the browser accesses the connected in.hub device directly.
+Either temporarily disable the use of the proxy server or add the appropriate exception rule for the above-mentioned IP address; Connection prob- lems A firewall rule in SIINEOS is preventing data traffic to and from the SIINEOS device.
+1. Go to the Firewall page and check which action is selected in the rules for both incoming and outgoing network traffic.